zedparsa/CCNA/learn/S03 - port security /README.md

 ---
 ---

-## 📖 Part — AAA (Authentication, Authorization, Accounting)
+## 📖 Part 4 — AAA

----

 ### 📝 Summary:
-AAA is a security framework used to control access to network devices and services.
+AAA [ Authentication, Authorization, Accounting ] is a security framework used to control access to network devices and services.
 It defines **who** can access the network, **what** they are allowed to do, and **what actions** they performed.
 Cisco devices implement AAA using external servers such as RADIUS or TACACS+.